makkus/freckles/README.rst

         meta:
          become: yes

-I'll not explain how this works in detail here (instead, check out :doc:`this </frecklecutables/writing_frecklecutables>`), but basically *frecklecute* allows you to create a list of tasks in a yaml file, using the names of `any of the existing ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, and/or the name of any of the `roles on ansible galaxy <https://galaxy.ansible.com>`_, which then gets read and executed consecutively.
+I'll not explain how all this works in detail here (instead, check out `this <https://docs.freckles.io/en/latest/frecklecute_command.html>`_), but basically *frecklecute* allows you to create a list of tasks in a yaml file, using the names of `any of the existing ansible modules <http://docs.ansible.com/ansible/latest/list_of_all_modules.html>`_, and/or the name of any of the `roles on ansible galaxy <https://galaxy.ansible.com>`_, which then gets read and executed consecutively.

 Right.
 Let's save the above yaml block into a file called ``housekeeping.yml``.
 And let *frecklecute* do it's thing: